 How to Use Laboratory Information Systems in Medical Settings

-LIS medical ensures data goes directly to the patient information database.
+The LIS ensures data goes directly to the patient information database.
 Sometimes the information is held in the terminal server.
 Users can extract this information from the patient information database and display them in charts or as individual results.

 Clinical Information applications access data from the Patient Information Database in the LIS and present this information to users as individual results or as charts.

-Independent laboratories and LIS healthcare
+Independent laboratories and LIS in Healthcare

 - Pre-analytical phase